thoughtbot/superglue/README.md

 ### The Breezy store shape
 How should you structure your store?
 Should I replicate my business models, like `User`, on the client side?
 Use an [ORM](https://github.com/tommikaikkonen/redux-orm) to manage it?
 How much should I denormalize or normalize?
 How much business logic should I bring over?

 Breezy's store shape falls on the extreme end of denormalization, every page is given a node in the redux tree.
 There is likely duplication of state across children for example, a shared `User` header.
-Instead of normalizing state, Breezy give you tools that make it [super easy](#automatically-updating-cross-cutting-concerns) to update and manage cross-cutting concerns like a shared header.
+Instead of normalizing state, Breezy give you tools that make it [easy](#automatically-updating-cross-cutting-concerns) to update and manage cross-cutting concerns like a shared header.

 Breezy's opinion is that its much saner to leave the business models to the backend, and shape state on the frontend for ~~only~~ mostly presentational purposes.
 In other words, there is no `User` model on the front end, just pages with `User`-like data.